 Arguably, the best aspect of the whole campaign was that Spotify encouraged users to share their data across social media, thus in turn helping to create a flood of user-generated content that got people talking about music and Spotify.
 Half of Spotify’s marketing efforts were literally done for them!

-By enabling a feature that could be personalised and shared on every social platform, Spotify provided a way for their users to relate, connect, and compare with each other.
+By enabling a feature that could be personalized and shared on every social platform, Spotify provided a way for their users to relate, connect, and compare with each other.